OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 2. prepare and register data for a goal
 3. modify goal models with R to calcualte _status_ and _trend_ (in functions.R and pre_scores.R)
 4. update pressures and resilience matrix and data layers
+5. remove goal(s) if neccesary
-5. calculate the other dimensions (pressures, resilience, likely future state, goal score, and overall OHI index score) with ohicore
+6. calculate the other dimensions (pressures, resilience, likely future state, goal score, and overall OHI index score) with ohicore

 Step 2-5 can occur simultaneously.
 Below are instructions for each step.